AlmaBajramii/Book_recommendation_system/README.md

 - Explicit ratings (non-zero) are visualized separately.
 - The distribution of explicit ratings is visualized.
 - Counts of ratings for each book (Top 15) are visualized.
+-
+## Summary
+In summary, this project covers data cleaning, exploration, and some basic visualizations to understand the distribution of books, ratings, and user demographics.
+It provides insights into the characteristics of the datasets and sets the stage for building a book recommendation system.